 Definition 2 (Complex Correspondences).
 A complex concept is a composition (e.g., unions, complements) of one or more simple concepts.
-In OWL^1 , there are several constructors for creating complex classes and properties (see the top part of Table 1 for an incomplete list of constructors).
-A complex correspondence is an equivalence relation between a simple class or property and a complex class or property in two ontologies [17].
+In OWL1, there are several constructors for creating complex classes and properties (see the top part of Table 1 for an incomplete list of constructors).
+A complex correspondence is an equivalence relation between a simple class or property and a complex class or property in two ontologies (Ritze et al. 2008).

-Previous work has taken several different approaches to find complex correspondences (i.e., complex matching).
-[2] constructs candidates for complex correspondences using operators for primitive classes, such as string concatenation or arithmetic operations on numbers.
-[17] summarizes four patterns for building up complex correspondences based on linguistic and structural features given a candidate one-to-one alignment: Class by Attribute Type (CAT), Class by Inverse Attribute Type (CIAT), Class by Attribute Value (CAV), and Property Chain pattern (PC).
-Finally, when aligned or overlapping data is available, inductive logic programming (ILP) techniques can be used as well [6,15].
+Previous work takes several different approaches to finding complex correspondences (i.e., complex matching).
+One is to construct candidates for complex correspondences using operators for primitive classes, such as string concatenation or arithmetic operations on numbers (Dhamankar et al. 2004).
+(Ritze et al. 2008) introduce four specific patterns for complex correspondences: Class by Attribute Type (CAT), Class by Inverse Attribute Type (CIAT), Class by Attribute Value (CAV), and Property Chain pattern (PC).
+Finally, when aligned or overlapping data is available, inductive logic programming (ILP) techniques can be used as well (Hu et al. 2011; Qin, Dou, and LePendu 2007).